Mi'kmaq: Background

-Starting in September 2020, there has been an ongoing highly-charged conflict in St. Marys Bay, Nova Scotia—the Kespukwitk (also spelled Gespogoitnag) district of Mi'kma'ki—between Miꞌkmaw and non-Miꞌkmaw lobster fishers engaged in the inshore fishery, that is rooted in the Marshall decision, and exacerbated by decades of various levels of government and authorities, mishandling and neglecting local concerns, according to the media.
 The inshore fishery is the last small-scale fishery in Nova Scotia.
 St. Marys Bay is part of Lobster Fishing Area (LFA) 34, making it the "largest lobster fishing area in Canada with more than 900 licensed commercial fishermen harvesting from the southern tip of Nova Scotia up to Digby in the Bay of Fundy."
 It is also "one of the most lucrative fishing areas in Canada".
 DFO reported that as of December 2019, there were 979 commercial lobster licenses in LFA 34.
-In September 2020, following the opening of their own fishery, Sipekne'katik First Nation had issued seven lobster licenses to band members; each license has 50 tags, representing a combined total of 350 tags.
-One commercial lobster license represents 350 tags.